learn-co-curriculum/variable-readme/README.md

 # Open up IRB and follow along
 sound = "squeek"

-# We can peek at the value of sound by typing it's name
+# We can peek at the value of sound by typing its name
 sound
 # => "squeek"

 sound.upcase
 # => "SQUEEK"
 ```
 Ok, the moment of suspense has arrived!
-Now if we type `sound` again what do you think it's value will be?
+Now if we type `sound` again what do you think its value will be?

 ...